lexytxt/poetryfrom061/messages/strawberry-daiquiri.md

 You leaned over
 the worn-out bar,
-where I watched the neon sign blink,
+where the neon sign blinked,

 to say,
 “She’ll have a daiquiri,”